nutiteq/hellomap3d-dotnet/README.md

 2) **Copy vector style file** (*osmbright.zip*) to your project.
 You can take it from samples.
 This is needed for vector basemap.

 3) **Add Map object to app view**.
-When using Storyboards, use *OpenGL ES View Controller* as a template for the map.
-Remember to connect *MainViewController* (the name of the class below) as controller class.
+When using Storyboards, use *OpenGL ES View Controller* (GLKit.GLKViewController) as a template for the map and replace *GLKView* with *MapView* as the underlying view class.
+In the example below, it is assumed that the outlet name of the map view is *Map*.

 4) **Initiate map, set base layer**